Table of Contents

 What is Kshar Sutra Treatment?

-Kshar Sutra is a medicated surgical thread prepared using herbal ingredients:
+Kshar Sutra is a medicated surgical thread prepared using herbal components:

-The thread is coated in 21 layers (11 Snuhi, 7 Kshara, 3 Haridra), providing alkaline, antiseptic, anti-inflammatory, and healing properties.
-It simultaneously cuts and heals the affected tissue with minimal risk of infection or recurrence.
+The thread is coated in 21 layers (11 Snuhi, 7 Kshara, 3 Haridra), giving it alkaline, antimicrobial, and healing properties.
+It works by gradually cutting and healing the affected tissue simultaneously.

 How Does Kshar Sutra Work?

-- Chemical debridement via the alkaline action of Kshara
+- Chemical debridement due to the alkaline nature

 Ayurvedic Background